pmean/build-website/text/06/DifferencesInChildren.md

 Many of the diseases in adults are caused (or at least exacerbated by) years of abuse and neglect (too much food, too little exercise, too many cigarettes).
-Children do not have enough years in their lives yet and they don\'t start many of these abusive and neglectful habits until they are well on their way into adulthood.
+Children do not have enough years in their lives yet and they don't start many of these abusive and neglectful habits until they are well on their way into adulthood.
 As a result, most of the conditions that we treat children for stem from congenital causes rather than from abuse and neglect.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Children in research](../category/ChildrenInResearch.html).